 Mike took out his first loan with Farm Credit in 1985, and was first elected to the Central Texas Farm Credit Board in 2008.

-Mr. Hinds grew up on a farm in west Coleman County near Glen Cove, and in 1993 took out his first loan with Central Texas.
-He runs a cow-calf operation in Coleman County, and owns and operates a furniture business in Coleman.
+Mr. Hinds grew up on a farm in west Coleman County near Glen Cove, and in 1993 took out his first loan with the FLBA of Coleman, which is now Central Texas Farm Credit.
+He runs a cow-calf and small grain operation in Coleman County.

-Philip attended Texas State Technical Institute, and is a life member of the National Rifle Association.
+Philip attended Texas State Technical Institute and is a life member of the National Rifle Association.
 He and his wife, Amy, are members of First Baptist Church in Coleman.
-The couple has three children and six grandchildren.
+The couple has three children and eight grandchildren.
 Philip enjoys hunting and shooting sports, including long-range precision rifle, pistol shooting and sporting clays.
 He was first elected to the board in 2009.